Esylus/Coding-Standards/3_TestingStandards.md

 A car manufacturer does not produce a car as a whole car all at once.
 Each component of the car is manufactured separately, like seats, steering, mirrors, breaks, cables, the engine, car frame, wheels etc. The manufacturer performs many types of tests along the way to quickly find and address any issues that present during the build.

-**Unit tests:** After manufacturing each seperate module, the module is tested in isolation as to whether it is working reliably the way it was designed to work.
+**Unit tests:** After manufacturing each seperate module, it is tested in isolation as to whether it is working reliably the way it was designed to work.

-**Integration tests:** When each individual module is combined with another, that assembled combination is tested to ensure assembling has not produced any side effects to the functionality of each component and whether both components are working together as expected.
+**Integration tests:** When each individual module is combined with another, that assembled combination is tested to ensure assembling has not produced any side effects to the functionality of either component and whether both components are working together as expected.

 **System tests:** Once all the parts are assembled and the car is ready to drive, the manufacturer needs to check different aspects of the car as a whole in a controlled environment and confirm the requirements have been met.
 Can the car can be driven smoothly, break quickly, shifts gears fluidly?
 Is system functionality working properly - does the car accelerate quickly and corner efficiently?
 Does the car pass basic saftey requirements like crashing and not hurting the occupants?